 ALNWICK CASTLE, NORTHUMBERLAND

 In the first film, Madame Hooch’s broomstick flying lesson takes place in the Outer Bailey of this medieval castle.
-The new Harry Potter legacy continues for current visitors to the castle.
+So, the new Harry Potter legacy continues for current visitors to the castle.
 Broomstick training still occurs and you can also see wizardry magic shows.
 Certainly, you can join a tour with a costumed guide sharing behind-the-scenes stories from filming.